 Intellectual Property Litigation Lawyers

-We have particular experience and expertise in litigating summary judgment motions and summary trials and cases relating to:
+We have particular experience and expertise in managing electronic discovery in intellectual property infringement actions and in litigating summary judgment motions and summary trials and cases relating to:

 - trademarks and copyright

 - computer software